HaikoNuding/annax_theme/README.rst

 The styles for this theme use `SASS`_ and a custom CSS framework called `Wyrm`_.
 We use `Webpack`_ and `node-sass`_ to build the CSS.
-More information for modifying the Annax theme in :ref:`Modify-Annax-Theme`
+More information for modifying the Annax theme in :ref:`Modify-Annax-Theme`.

 .. _SASS: http://www.sass-lang.com/
 .. _Wyrm: https://github.com/snide/wyrm/